Jackey-Sparrow/hiApp-ionic/README.md

 - [ ] click photo and expand it
 - [ ] ionic android (not ready)
 - [ ] ionic ios(ready)
+- [ ] make the small item to a component

 # issues